Phase-Specific Augmented Reality Guidance for Microscopic Cataract Surgery Using Long-Short Spatiotemporal Aggregation Transformer: Experiments and results

+We evaluate the accuracy of the developed AR guidance system for PCS from three aspects: online surgical phase recognition accuracy, limbus segmentation accuracy, and eye rotation accuracy.

 For each clinical case, we recorded both the original video and AR guidance video.
-The surgical phase and limbus region in the original videos were manually annotated by an ophthalmologist, serving as the ground truth for microscope video recognition.
-We compared the intraoperative prediction results in the AR guidance video with the ground truth and calculated the surgical phase recognition accuracy.
-The qualitative results, including color-coded ribbons for the overall performance and representative AR scenes at different surgical phases shown with green markers, are presented in Fig. 7.
+The surgical phase and limbus region in the original videos were manually annotated by an ophthalmologist with fps of 1, serving as the ground truth for microscope video recognition.
+We compared the intraoperative prediction results in the AR guidance video with the ground truth and calculated the surgical phase recognition and segmentation accuracy.
+Additionally, following \cite{RN648}, we manually annotated evident conjunctival vascular bifurcation landmarks, which were used in conjunction with the limbus central point to compute the rotation ground truth.
+We compared the predicted rotation results with the ground truth and computed the mean rotation error.

+We present the surgical phase recognition and segmentation Dice results for six clinical cases in Fig. \ref{fig2} (b).
+Our developed system consistently demonstrates accurate and stable surgical phase recognition and limbus segmentation, with an average surgical phase recognition accuracy of 93.3 ± 1.8 and a mean limbus segmentation Dice score of 95.6 ± 0.7.
+Additionally, we display the mean rotation error in P7 and P8 for all six cases in Fig. \ref{fig2} (c).
+It's noteworthy that, with the exception of case 4, the upper bounds of all other cases are below 3.5 mm, highlighting the system's potential for guiding the placement of the IOL.

+In Fig. \ref{fig11}, we present the qualitative results from three representative cases.
+These illustrations include color-coded ribbons that convey the overall performance in surgical phase recognition, along with specific AR scenes at different surgical phases, which are indicated by green markers.
+Additionally, we include frames displaying the computed RRL alongside the ground truth RRL for each case, denoted by orange markers.
+Moreover, we depict the confusion matrix across the nine surgical phases for each case.
+Our findings demonstrate that in the online deployment of our system within a clinical setup, it consistently delivers accurate and smooth surgical phase predictions, along with precise phase-specific AR guidance.